Flutterwave/Python-v2/README.md

 ### ```.fetch(subaccount_id)```

-This allows you fetch a subaccount.
-You may or may not pass in a ```subaccount_id```.
-If you do not pass in a ```subaccount_id``` all subacocunts will be returned.
+This function is used to fetch a subaccount.
+You may choose to pass in a ```subaccount_id```.
+If you do not pass in a ```subaccount_id```, all subacocunts will be returned.

->subaccount_id: This is the payment plan ID.
-It can be gotten from the response returned from creating a plan or from the Rave Dashboard
+>subaccount_id: This is the subaccount ID.
+It can be obtained from the response returned after creating a subaccount or from the Flutterwave Dashboard.

-A sample fetch Subaccount call is:
+A sample call to fetch a subaccount is:

 ```py
 res2 = rave.SubAccount.fetch(900)